Lee Kohler: Return as This World (1995-present)

 In 1995, Lee and Rob Kohler formed another trio with drummer Michael Blessing, called This World.
 The band saw Lee Kohler shift from acoustic piano to a focus on synthesizers and singing, and the addition of percussion added a new dimension to the new band's sound.
 The group recorded an eponymous album with veteran producer Cookie Marenco during the summer of 1995.
 After Blessing left the group, he was replaced by drummer Clay Green, who appears on the band's second album Beyond the Beyond.
 After 13 years, the band reformed again with drummer Mark Raynes to record their third album, Celestial Skies.

 Musical style

 Kohler's compositional style is heavily influenced by Yes, Pink Floyd, and traditional church organ music.
 His lyrics are often calls for peace and spiritual harmony.
 Kohler explained in an interview with the Vacaville Reporter that he is "not very interested in what's going on politically, but humanitarianly.
 What inspires me are mostly world events, and human tragedy."

 Personal life

 Kohler married Maria Kohler in 1991.
 The couple has three children; Patricia (b.
 1980), Matthew (b.
 1990), and Anna (b.
 1991).
-They currently reside in Fairfield, California where Kohler works as a church organist.
+They currently reside in Santa Paula, California where Kohler works as a church organist.